Susquehanna Engaging in Regional Volunteer Experiences

 Service.
 It’s at the heart of Susquehanna’s ethos.
 It’s part of the outcomes trifecta captured in our mission statement: “To prepare students for lives of achievement, leadership and service in a diverse and interconnected world.”

 A Proud Tradition of Volunteerism

 The university’s students, faculty, staff and alumni have a long history of community service at home and abroad.
 Susquehanna's David '69 and Sharon Johnson Center for Civic Engagement (CCE) develops and administers important service programs that earn prestigious national honors.

 Community service, rich in learning opportunities, benefits people on campus, in the local community and around the world.
 Some examples of service efforts include work with

-- Hurricane relief trips to New Orleans
+- Hurricane relief trips to New Orleans and New Jersey

 - Community development projects in Peru